Call for Papers: Play the Game 2017 – Riding waves of change

-- Journalists have a special responsibility as they are often a part of the sporting environment, and they exercise strong influence on which issues appear on the political agenda.
+- Journalists have a special responsibility as they are often a part of the sporting environment, and they exercise strong influence on which issues that appear on the political agenda.

 - Sports officials face the double-edged duty of providing economic growth and increased participation, while at the same time ensuring more ethical governance, strict anti-doping measures and social sustainability.

+Though no issue is excluded in advance, we have selected some themes we expect to have special relevance.
 We invite you to share your expertise and experience with leading stakeholders by submitting an abstract/storyline with relevance to one of these themes:

 If you are unsure if there is room for your area of expertise in the conference programme, do not hesitate to contact us (details below).

 An Open Forum is also available to speakers:

 - who address issues not covered by the main themes

 - whose abstracts are not accepted in the peer review process